by Jayne Burch

 - Email marketing - Plan and implement lead nurturing and customer engagement email campaigns.

 - Data management - Obtain, analyze and interpret data, and turn it into actionable intelligence.

-- Event planning and production - Event planning and execution for trade shows, client recognition events or lead generation seminars.
+- Event planning and production - Event planning and execution for trade shows, client recognition events, or lead generation seminars.

-- Public Relations - Communicating with the media, publishing press releases, arranging presentations and interviews for executives.
+- Public Relations - Communicating with the media, publishing press releases, and arranging presentations and interviews for executives.

-- Social Media - Maintaining a strong presence on social media platforms, planning and implementing user engagement strategies, and responding to inquiries and providing customer service.
+- Social Media - Maintaining a strong presence on social media platforms, planning and implementing user engagement strategies, responding to inquiries and providing customer service.

-- Mobile/local strategy - Create strategy and plan for digital presence on mobile devices and local search sites (Google Maps, Yelp, Bing, etc.)
+- Mobile/local strategy - Create a strategy and plan for digital presence on mobile devices and local search sites (Google Maps, Yelp, Bing, etc.)

-- Paid search management - Skilled at setting up, maintaining and getting results from Google Adwords or social media advertising.
+- Paid search management - Skilled at setting up, maintaining, and getting results from Google Adwords or social media advertising.